Elliptic classes via the periodic Hecke module and its Langlands dual: Elliptic classes

 In this section, we define the elliptic classes for $T^*G/B$ and its Langlands dual as rational sections of the periodic modules.
-We also prove the main result.
+We also prove our main results (Theorem \ref{thm:inverse_maps} and Theorem \ref{thm:main}).
 Our definition of elliptic classes relies on a pre-fixed rational section $\fc$ of $\bbL.$